taw00/dashcore-rpm/README.secure-your-dash-masternode.md

-# Configure the Firewall on Masternode Server
+# Configure the Firewall and Fail2Ban on Masternode Server

+## FirewallD

 *Note: Firewall rules can be a complicated topic.
 These are bare bones git-er-done instructions.
 You may want to investigate further refinement.
 It